 of appetite, anaemia, reduced immunity to infection and

-Chronic kidney disease in dogs and cats: the pivotal
+Chronic kidney disease (CKD) in dogs and cats -

 cat to develop secondary hyperparathyroidism even if phosphorus levels and

 ionised calcium levels are normal.
 He explains "In the early stages of

 chronic kidney disease increased levels of parathyroid hormone (PTH) keep